deeplearninc/auger-cli/README.md

 # OPTIONAL parameters

-#Specify organization name, if you have more then one organization
+# Specify organization name, if you have more then one organization.
+# By default Auger will use your first organization.
+# Organization must exist.
+See Installation section
 #organization: <organization name>

+# Experiment name
+# By default Auger will use folder name of auger_experiment.yml
+# Will be generated automatically if not exists
+#experiment: <experiment name>

-#You may use one project/cluster for different experiments
+# You may use one project/cluster for different experiments
+# By default Auger will use folder name of auger_experiment.yml
+# Will be generated automatically if not exists
 #project: <project name>

-# Cluster settings
+# Cluster settings with default values
-cluster:
+# cluster:
-  # Number of nodes to run on cluster
+  # Number of nodes to run on cluster.
+Minimum of 2, the more workers deployed the more jobs that can be run in parallel.
-  #worker_nodes_count : 2
+  # worker_nodes_count : 2

   # To list available types call: `auger instances`
   # instance_type: c5.large

   # Number of workers per computer node.
 Setting it lower then CPU count, increase amoutn of memory available for worker
   # workers_per_node_count: 2

   # Cluster will be terminated after period of inactivity
   # autoterminate_minutes: 30

 ```